Sam-Marshall/CampR/README.md

 ## Getting Started

-Visit +++URL+++ to view CAMPR online.
+Visit [https://campr-guide.herokuapp.com/](https://campr-guide.herokuapp.com/) to view CAMPR online.
 To use a local instance, simply clone the repo, install all required npm packages, and run using a node server.

 ### Prerequisites